soomla/knowledge-base/src/documents/cocos2dx/js/GrowSpend_GettingStarted.html.md

 platform: 'cocos2dx'
 ---

-# GrowSpend - Bundle
+# GrowSpend

 ## Overview

 GrowSpend is the perfect virtual economy solution for your game.
-If you want Fraud Protection, cross-device balance SYNC and remote economy configurator then this bundle is for you.
+If you want Fraud Protection, cross-device balance SYNC and remote economy configurator then this integration is for you.
 GrowSpend connects you to GROW, SOOMLA's flagship - a community-driven data network.
 Mobile game studios can take advantage of the different GROW products in order to get valuable insights about their games' performance and increase retention and monetization.
 [Read more...](/cocos2dx/js/Grow_About)